Last Updated: July 2026 · Read Time: 15 min · Desks Compared: 4

 The Best Small Standing Desks

 All three desks below are available with 48-inch wide desktop options.
 All use dual motors.
 All have verified frame-only height specifications.
 Prices reflect frame-only configurations; complete desk pricing varies by desktop choice.
+For a wider comparison beyond these three desks, the standing desk height comparison covers 22 desks with verified frame-only specs.

-Pick #1 · BEST BUDGET
+Pick #2 · BEST BUDGET

 FlexiSpot E5